-Whether you work with contractors, third-party technicians or your own internal staff, it is critically important to maintain the highest standards of quality in the vetting process.
+Whether you work with contractors, third-party technicians or your internal staff, it is crucial to maintaining the highest standards of quality in the vetting process.

-A technically qualified field technician is a given and in your setting, a clean criminal record is a must.
-You need to be sure you thoroughly research the individual's background and/or are working with a reputable third-party company that you know you trust, who ensures they are screening their candidates thoroughly in every regard.
+A technically qualified field technician is a given.
+You also need to be sure you thoroughly research the individual's background and/or are working with a reputable 3rd party company that you trust, who ensures they are screening their candidates thoroughly in every regard.

-However, getting on-site technicians who are technically qualified with a clean criminal background check is not the most difficult part.
+That being said, getting on-site technicians who are technically qualified with a clean criminal background check is not the most difficult part.
 Finding people with the right technical skills and level of professionalism and dependability is the toughest factor and a critical one for your business.
-You need to be sure you are working with a company or individual that understands the dress code and proper demeanor within your financial business.
-They need to show up in the proper attire, with good hygiene and social skills with the ability to handle any pressure that may occur from an unforeseen problem or from management or an executive.
+You need to be sure you are working with a company or individual that understands the dress code and proper demeanor within your retail business.
+They need to show up in the appropriate attire, with good hygiene and social skills with the ability to handle any pressure that may occur from an unforeseen problem, management or an executive.
 They need to understand how to speak and react with acknowledgment and respect.

 This is one of the most crucial pieces to your project.
-You need to be sure you are working with high quality, high standard technicians who know what they need to show up in, with the right tools, right skills, no criminal record, trustworthy, on time with the right attitude and professionalism needed in your business setting.
+You need to be sure you are working with high quality, high standard technicians who know what they need to show up in, with the right tools, right skills, no criminal record, trustworthy, on-time with the right attitude and professionalism needed in your business setting.
 This is especially important if they will be on-site during business hours.

-OF PILOT SITES
+IMPORTANCE OF PILOT SITES

-IMPORTANCE "NO BATTLE PLAN SURVIVES INITIAL CONTACT WITH THE ENEMY." - HELMUTH VON MOLTKE
+IMPORTANCE "NO BATTLE PLAN SURVIVES INITIAL CONTACT WITH THE ENEMY."

+- HELMUTH VON MOLTKE